fmerizzi/inpainting_restoration/README.md

 ![Lusuria, deep prior animation sample](https://github.com/fmerizzi/inpainting_restoration/blob/main/images/deep_prior/Lusuria_sample_gif.gif)

 ## general comparison
 In this section we compare all the previous methods.
+We can see that the patch approach is almost as good as deep image prior, and it achieves the results with a much lower computational cost.
+However, deep image prior is much more robust to artifacts, as can be clearly seen in the text cleaning example.

 ### Lusuria Detail 1